mdn/content/files/en-us/web/javascript/reference/global_objects/function/length/index.md

 ## Description

-A {{jsxref("Function")}} object's `length` property of a function object, indicates how many arguments that the function expects, i.e. the number of formal parameters.
+A {{jsxref("Function")}} object's `length` property indicates how many arguments the function expects, i.e. the number of formal parameters.
 This number excludes the {{jsxref("Functions/rest_parameters", "rest parameter", "", 1)}} and only includes parameters before the first one with a default value.
 By contrast, {{jsxref("Functions/arguments/length", "arguments.length")}} is local to a function and provides the number of arguments actually passed to the function.

 ### Data property of the Function constructor